More female cops will benefit american policing

 I have seen numerous examples of this on the street, both as a Patrolman and a Sergeant.
 It usually involves a cop getting his ego bruised by the words or actions of a citizen that then snowballs.

 Look, we are all human.
 Cops, both male and female, feel hurt and pain like everyone else.
 Female cops, in my observation over the years, have the distinct ability to calm a situation and bring a non-violent closure to a call.

-3. Female officers are just better at report writing.
+3. Female officers are good at report writing.

 I remember being 17 years old and in absolute awe of the United States Marine Corps!

 My first encounter with a Marine Recruiter at my high school had me hooked.